lowRISC/lowrisc-site/content/docs/debug-v0.3/debugmodules.md

 We introduce another kind of trace beside the core trace.
 The latter is generated independently from the actual software and is thereby non-intrusive.
-A better directed approach is to instrument the software with trace events, for example you could instrument your dma driver like this:
+A better directed approach is to instrument the software with trace events, for example you could instrument your DMA driver like this:

     uint8_t *buffer = malloc(42);